getporter/porter/docs/content/author-bundles.md

 Anyone can [create a mixin](/mixin-dev-guide/), here's a list of the mixins that are installed with Porter by default:

 * exec - run shell scripts and commands
-* helm - use the helm cli
+* helm - use the Helm CLI
-* azure - provision services on the Azure cloud
+* az - Interact with Azure using the Azure CLI

 Declare the mixins that your bundle uses with the `mixins` section of the manifest: